 Things to Consider When Replacing a Pool Enclosure

 Replacing a pool enclosure is much like installing a new pool enclosure.
 You’ll want to select an experienced contractor with knowledge and equipment to do the job properly.
-If your existing pool enclosure is more than 20 years old, you’ll be amazed at the new features available to homeowners to enhance their outdoor living area.
+If your existing screened in pool enclosure is more than 20 years old, you’ll be amazed at the new features available to homeowners to enhance their outdoor living area.
 A custom enclosure can be designed to match your unique specifications, enhancing your pool area and making it more enjoyable for you to use the space.
 You’ll also want to consider materials.
 Quality screens and building materials will result in a durable, attractive enclosure that you’ll be able to use for years.

 At Dulando Screen & Awning, quality and service aren’t just words.
 They are an integral part of our philosophy.
 With our in-house aluminum fabrication, impeccable workmanship, and use of top-notch materials from trusted manufacturers like Structall and Phifer, our products are built to stand the test of time.
 If you’re interested in installing or replacing a pool enclosure, call Dulando today at 407-862-6060 to request your free estimate.